-Nuke Studio allows you to import your EDL, AAF, and XML sequences in one of two ways, depending on your preferences.
+Hiero allows you to import your EDL, OTIO, XML, or AAF sequences in one of two ways, depending on your preferences.
 Either:

-• Navigate to File > Import EDL/XML/AAF, use the browser to locate the EDL, AAF, or XML, and then select the file and click Open to import the sequence.
+• Navigate to File > Import EDL/XML/AAF or Import OTIO (Beta) and then use the browser to locate the EDL, OTIO, XML, or AAF, and then select the file and click Open to import the sequence,

-• Drag-and-drop the EDL, AAF, or XML files directly from a file browser into the interface.
+• Drag-and-drop the EDL, OTIO, XML, or AAF files directly from a file browser into the interface.

 If you’re importing an EDL, bear in mind that there is no guaranteed frame rate information included in the file, so an Import Options dialog displays.